Buck Henry: Acting and writing

 His many other screen writing credits included the sex farce Candy (1968), the romantic comedies The Owl and the Pussycat (1970) and What's Up, Doc?
 (1972), the satire Catch-22 (1970), the thriller The Day of the Dolphin (1973), the comedy Protocol (1984), and the dark crime dramedy To Die For (1995).
 In several of these, such as Candy and Catch-22, he also appeared as an actor.
 In 1997, Henry was the recipient of the Austin Film Festival's Distinguished Screenwriter Award.

 Overall he appeared in more than 40 films, including a lead role in Taking Off (1971) and supporting roles in The Man Who Fell to Earth (1976), Gloria (1980), Eating Raoul (1982), Aria (1987), Tune in Tomorrow (1990), Defending Your Life (1991), Short Cuts (1993), and Grumpy Old Men (1993).

 He co-directed Heaven Can Wait (1978), the remake of Here Comes Mr. Jordan, with the movie's star Warren Beatty and appeared in the film as an officious angel, reprising the character originally played by Edward Everett Horton.
 Henry received a second shared Oscar nomination, this time for Best Director.

-Later in his career, Henry became known for guest-starring and recurring roles on television.
-He appeared in an episode of Murphy Brown ("My Dinner With Einstein", 1989) as Dr. Victor Rudman, a fractal scientist who dated Murphy.
+Throughout his career, Henry became known for guest-starring and recurring roles on television.
+In 1982, he made a brief unscheduled appearance in an episode of The Price is Right where he drove a prop train on stage carrying a freezer for contestants to bid on.
+He also appeared in an episode of Murphy Brown ("My Dinner With Einstein", 1989) as Dr. Victor Rudman, a fractal scientist who dated Murphy.
 He appeared on the television show Will & Grace in 2005.
 In 2007, he made two guest appearances on The Daily Show as a contributor, billed as the show's "Senior Senior Correspondent".
 He has also appeared as Liz Lemon's father, Dick Lemon, in the 30 Rock episodes "Ludachristmas" (December 13, 2007) and "Gentleman's Intermission" (November 4, 2010).
 In 2011, he appeared in a multi-episode arc of Hot in Cleveland as Elka's groom.

 His Broadway credits included the 2002 revival of Morning's at Seven.
 Off-Broadway in July 2009, he starred opposite Holland Taylor in Mother, a play by Lisa Ebersole.